Transforming sexual and mental health conversations, one session at a time.

 Are my sessions confidential?

-As your therapist, everything you say to me is confidential and kept within our space.
+Everything you say during therapy is confidential and kept within our space.
 The two exceptions to this rule are if you are a danger to yourself or a danger to others.
-As a licensed clinical social worker, I am also a mandated reporter and am required by law to report suspected abuse or neglect of a child.
+As a social worker, I am also a mandated reporter and am required by law to report suspected abuse or neglect of a child.

 How much do you charge per session?